-EarthScape Tours is a fresh new endeavour from South Australian landscape photographers Ben Goode and Joel Durbridge.
-We have been featured worldwide, won awards, sold prints all round the world and have years of experience doing what we love the most - taking gorgeous landscape images!
-Now we want to help you take your photography to the next level and have a lot of fun and adventure along the way.
+EarthScape Tours is a new endeavour from South Australian landscape photographers Ben Goode and Joel Durbridge.
+They have been featured worldwide, won awards, sold prints all round the world and have years of experience doing what they love the most - taking gorgeous landscape images!
+Now they want to help you take your photography to the next level and have a lot of fun and adventure along the way.

 Ben first picked up a camera 10 years ago and has been passionate about landscape photography ever since.
 Coming from a graphic design background and with a love of travel, this was the perfect creative passion for him.
 After spending a few years overseas in colder climates, Ben officially started his business Earth Art Photography in 2011 and since then has been providing stunning landscape photography to happy customers all round Australia.
 A perfectionist who is always striving to improve, Ben is constantly on the lookout for 'the shot'.

 Launching EarthScape Tours with good mate Joel Durbridge was the culmination of a long term dream and he is pumped to be taking on this new challenge!